DEALING WITH CRIMINALS & FREELOADERS

 The children are, by definition, members in good standing of the sharing economy (since the reasonable contribution required of children is zero.)
-The children thus are entitled to take from the sharing economy what they need or reasonably desire and to have equal status with others to receive scarce things that are equitably rationed according to need.
+The children thus are entitled to take from the sharing economy what products or services they need or reasonably desire and to have equal status with others to receive scarce things that are equitably rationed according to need.
 So, how do the children obtain these things when they require an adult to obtain them for them, but their parents are unable to do so because they are not members in good standing of the sharing economy?

 One solution in this case is for the Local Assembly to appoint somebody to be a guardian of the children.
 The guardian could be (possibly ideally) a close relative or friend of the family who knows the children personally.
 But the guardian could also be a professional guardian whose job in the sharing economy is to be a guardian of some children.

 The guardian would be responsible for ensuring that the children have the products and services that they need or reasonably desire from the sharing economy.

 The guardian would likely find that the children need or reasonably desire to have their parents be part of their lives the same as if the parents were members of the sharing economy and were raising the children on their own without the intervention of a guardian.
 For example, the children would likely benefit if their parents shared meals and shelter with them.
 This would possibly require (depending on how much the parents provided by their own efforts) providing the parents with meals and shelter for free despite the fact that the parents are not members in good standing of the sharing economy.